-The programme is delivered over two 15-week semesters per level (or academic year) during which formal class contact takes place during the first 12 weeks of each semester only; the remaining weeks (13-15) are reserved for assessment/ examinations.
+The programme is delivered over two 15week semesters per level (or academic year) during which formal class contact takes place during the first 12 weeks of each semester only; the remaining weeks (13-15) are reserved for examinations.
 Programme delivery involves a variety of formats depending on the nature of the subject material covered by the various modules of study and your learning outcomes.
 The department prides itself in the diversity of modes of course delivery, the main examples of which include:

 Lectures - these usually involve large student groups in a lecture theatre or large classroom.
 Although this is a largely passive learning activity, in which you will probably listen and take notes, some lectures are interactive with questions and group activities.
 Handouts are usually provided to direct student learning via follow-up questions or reading.
+Most lectures are about questions or reading.
 Most lectures are about one hour in length.

 If they are longer than this, a break will usually be provided.

 Seminars - these involve smaller, more informal student groups where emphasis is placed on the presentation and sharing of ideas, often through student-led discussion.
-Seminars are sometimes used to follow-up ideas raised in lectures in more detail.
+Seminars are sometimes used to follow up ideas raised in lectures in more detail.
 In most cases, seminars require you to undertake preparatory work beforehand.
 Most seminars are about one hour in length.

 Tutorials - these involve either very small group or individual meetings with your guidance tutor.
-They are used as a support framework for learning and, if necessary, to help you deal with any personal difficulties they may have.
+They are used as a support framework for learning and, if necessary, to help you deal with any personal difficulties you may have.
 Group tutorials are about one hour in length, although individual tutorials are usually considerably shorter than this.
 Laboratory practicals - these involve working in a science laboratory environment and cover a range of activities including, for example, analysis of soil, water and sediments.
 Working in a laboratory environment requires you to be fully aware of appropriate health and safety regulations.
 Laboratory practicals are usually two to three hours in length, although a break is usually provided.

-IT Workshops - these usually involve working in a computer laboratory and cover a range of activities, including word processing and use of spreadsheets, and more specialist tasks such as statistical analysis, processing of remotely sensed data and spatial analysis using Geographical Information Systems (GIS).
+IT workshops - these usually involve working in a computer laboratory and cover a range of activities, including word processing and use of spreadsheets, and more specialist tasks such as statistical analysis, processing of remotely sensed data and spatial analysis using Geographical Information Systems (GIS).
 Workshops can be from one to three hours in length, although a break is usually provided in the longer sessions.

 Fieldwork - this is perhaps one of the most enjoyable of student learning experiences and involves participation in both local and residential trips.
 Local trips usually last for a half or full day, whilst residential trips may last up to one week.

 Most of the work on field trips revolves around student-centred research projects.
 Field trips are not optional extras.
 They form a substantial part of several core modules.
 If you do not attend a field trip you will probably not be able to pass that module.
-If you have valid extenuating circumstances for not attending a field trip (such as medical reasons), you MUST contact your programme leader and/ or the field trip leader as soon as possible.
+If you have valid extenuating circumstances for not attending a field trip (such as medical reasons), you MUST contact your programme leader and/or the field trip leader as soon as possible.

-Residential fieldwork
+Residential fieldwork (provisional dates):

+Level 4: Berwick Weekend

-(Provisional dates): Level 4: Edinburgh weekend Thursday 9 October - Friday 10 October 2014 (residential) Skills project week March 2014 (non-residential, dates to be confirmed) Lakes/Tummel (Residential, dates to be confirmed) Level 5: Spain or UK (Residential, dates to be confirmed) Level 6: Amsterdam (option) (Residential, October dates to be confirmed)
+9 - 10 Oct 2014 (residential) Lab week teaching week 17 (non-residential), Skills Project week March 2014 (dates to be confirmed) First Year Fieldwork - Lakes/Tummel - After Exams (residential dates to be confirmed) Level 5: Tenerife - Start of Semester 2